An Islamist political party may hold the key to forming Israel’s next government

 “It is our duty to do everything we can to prevent a fifth election,” coalition chairman Miki Zohar told the media site Ynet.
 “All the existing political options must be exhausted.”

-Other members of Netanyahu’s right-wing coalition reacted furiously to that idea — “not on my watch,” tweeted Bezalel Smotrich, head of the Religious Zionist Party — while Netanyahu said nothing on the question.
+Other members of Netanyahu’s right-wing coalition reacted furiously to that idea — “not on my watch,” tweeted Bezalel Smotrich, head of the Religious Zionist Party — while Netanyahu said nothing.

-Netanyahu has already broken one barrier in this election, by welcoming Itamar Ben Gvir, head of an extremist Jewish party with roots in the overtly racist Kahahist movement, into his coalition and potentially into his cabinet.
+Netanyahu has already broken one barrier in this election, by welcoming Itamar Ben-Gvir, head of an extremist Jewish party with roots in the overtly racist Kahanist movement, into his coalition and potentially into his cabinet.

-On Wednesday, Netanyahu was silent on the talk from his colleagues of linking with the Arab party.
-He had previously dismissed the idea, and some political insiders interpreted his silence Wednesday as a subtle shift.
+On Wednesday, Netanyahu was silent about the talk from his colleagues of linking with the Arab party.
+He had previously dismissed the idea, and some political insiders interpreted his silence as a subtle shift.

 “He didn’t say flat no today,” noted Aviv Bushinsky, a political analyst and former Netanyahu adviser.
 “If it is the only way for him to get the majority, I think it is a valid possibility.”